-To be eligible for the medical expenses deduction, the costs must not be reimbursed by another source.
+To be eligible for the health and medical care expenses deduction, the costs must not be reimbursed by another source.

 The family will be required to certify that the medical expenses are not paid or reimbursed to the family from any source.